aecor/liberator/README.md

 }
 ```

-this will be expanded at compile time to this (desanitized for brevity)
+The code above will be expanded at compile time to this (desanitized for brevity):
 ```scala
 trait KeyValueStore[F[_]] {
   def setValue(key: String, value: String): F[Unit]